"We continue to review our advice in relation to the coronavirus. We thank you for your support and understanding."

 - The hospice will continue to carry out stringent sanitation procedures.

-Our counselling, family and bereavement support services, as well as our wellbeing and therapy services, continue to be delivered online and over the telephone at present.
+Our counselling, family and bereavement support services, as well as our wellbeing and therapy services for patients, continue to be delivered largely online and over the telephone at present.
 We are still here to help and you can contact our counselling team on 01226 244244 ext.
-267. We'll be delivering some new online wellbeing programmes soon and we're planning for the safe return of hybrid and in-person support services in the near future.
+267. We are planning for the safe return of hybrid and in-person support services through the relaunch of our day service unit in the near future.

 Please contact the hospice reception desk to discuss visiting arrangements and any other queries on 01226 244244.